In this post on SMART goals for small business, I would like to:

-Goals are strategic (or they should be), whereas many small business owners are stuck in day to day tactical activities which should be supporting their goals.
+Goals are strategic (or they should be), whereas many small business owners are stuck in day-to-day tactical activities that support their goals.

 The fact is, if you want to get out of the day to day state of constant chaos, you need to establish SMART goals.

 SMART goals give your business direction and focus.
-They help you to decide what to focus on and what NOT to focus on which is the essence of strategy.
+They help you decide what to focus on and what NOT to focus on, which is a strategy’s essence.

-Goals keep you from getting pulled away into activities which do not help you move the business in the direction of your desired end-point.
+Goals keep you from getting pulled away into activities that do not help you move the business in the direction of your desired end-point.

 Your business will not magically drift into a better version of itself.
-You must guide it there.
+It would help if you guided it there.